nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ## **Target User Profile**

 The target user profile are dog school managers that own and manage the daily operations of the dog schools.
-They handle a wide range of operations such as keeping track of the dogs under their care, arranging classes and taking care of the dogs on a daily basis.
+They handle a wide range of operations such as keeping track of the dogs under their care, arranging programs and taking care of the dogs on a daily basis.
 They need a systematic way of maintaining their handle on the operations of their school at all times.